Authored by the expert who managed and guided the team behind the Peru Property Pack

 Sources: Expert Market Research, Zeel Project Blog, TechSci Research

-7) Rural depopulation will slash property values in remote areas as young people flock to cities
+7) Property values will drop in remote areas as young people move to cities

 In Peru, rural depopulation is on the rise as younger generations flock to cities for better opportunities.